 All you need is a mesh strainer, a bowl, yogurt and cheese cloth.

 Place the strainer in the bowl, it will catch the whey that comes out of the yogurt.
 Line the strainer completely with cheese cloth, make sure there is extra flowing over the sides.
-Plop yogurt over the cheese cloth, be careful not to over flow the strainer.
+Plop yogurt over the cheese cloth, be careful not to fill past the top of the strainer.
 Wrap the cheese cloth over the yogurt.
 Leave the whole contraption in the fridge for two days.
 If your strainer touches the bottom of your bowl, you'll need to pour out the whey into a jar every couple of hours.
 Whey is great for constituting beans, by the way!

 When it is time to arrange your board, go for hearty vegetables that can carry a thick dip like labneh.
 You also want to strategically place everything so that the dip doesn't flow off the board.